OURadar/SimRadar/README.md

 ### Using the Radar Simulation (RS) Framework ###

 The simulation framework is written is plain C for performance and portability.
 All calculations are implemented within RS framework with functions prefix RS.
-To include the RS framework, there is only one header needed:
+To include the RS framework, there is only one header, i.e., `rs.h` is needed.

-    #include "rs.h"

 The following codes create a simple simulation domain:

     #include "rs.h"